shaikDariya/todoApp/README.md

 # Todo App

-A simple todo app.
-Worker can add, delete and update the todo items.
-The List auto sorted by task complete and id.
+This is a simple Todo app built with React, TypeScript, and Context API.
+It allows users to create, read, update, and delete todo items.

 ## Screenshots